fribbels/Fribbels-Epic-7-Optimizer/README.md

 #### Windows

-1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x...``
+1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x-windows.zip``
-    * There should will be a Windows and Mac version, choose the one you're running on.
-Mac version is still experimental.
     * Do not download the Source Code options, those won't work
 2. Install **Java 8 - 64 bit** https://java.com/en/download/manual.jsp - Get the offline installer
     * After installing, restart your computer (required!)
 3. Install an emulator to run Epic 7 on
     * I used LDPlayer, but others have worked as well: MeMu, Nox, etc. Bluestacks has issues with screen resolution, would recommend an alternative.
-See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268)
+See a solution for getting Bluestacks working [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268)
 4. Set the emulator's screen resolution to **1600 x 900**.
 [Example](https://i.imgur.com/kyUQ86a.png)
-5. Set Epic 7 to English and enable **High Quality Support** in settings.
+5. Set Epic 7 to **English** and enable **High Quality Support** in settings.
 [Example](https://i.imgur.com/iEbfVN3.png)
 6. Unzip the downloaded file, and run FribbelsE7Optimizer.exe (or FribbelsE7Optimizer.dmg/app on Mac) [Example](https://i.imgur.com/jltdg0U.png)

 #### Mac OS/Bluestack

-1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x...``
+1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x-mac.dmg``
-    * There should will be a Windows and Mac version, choose the one you're running on.
+    * There is a dmg file and a zip file.
+Try the dmg first and if it doesn't work, try the zip.
 Mac version is still experimental.
     * Do not download the Source Code options, those won't work
 2. Install **Java 8 - 64 bit**
+    * Mac needs both JRE and JDK:
     * JRE: https://java.com/en/download/manual.jsp - Get the offline installer
     * JDK: https://www.oracle.com/java/technologies/javase-downloads.html
     * After installing, restart your computer (required!)